aws-amplify/amplify-backend/README.md

 `npm run test:coverage:threshold` will let you know if your changes are passing test coverage limits

+`npm run vend` will start a local npm proxy and publish the local packages to this proxy so they can be installed / used as if they were published on npm

 ## Adding a package

 This repo uses a monorepo structure managed by npm workspaces.
 All the packages in the workspace are under `packages/*`